SJECollins/pixels-arcade/README.md

 ## Sudoku
 01/03

-Move over old Sudoku game had locally.
+Moving over older Sudoku game had locally.
 Could probably do with some tweaking.

+## Sheepdog Trials
+15/03

+Started with learning a bit about boids, turned into a game where you control the dog and try to pen the sheep who're milling about

+## Pirates?
+18/03

+Off the back of the sheepdog game and watching too much Black Sails.
+User controls a ship and sails around, has to use the wind to move.
+Can raise and lower sails and fire the cannons.
+Other ships pursue the player.

+TODO: filter the enemy array when they're too far away.
+Check the janky firing on the enemy.
+Stop the enemies sitting on top of each other.

 # General